 The content listed below is non-accessible for the following reason(s):

-The Open University provided links to external websites that may not meet accessibility standards.
-This also includes embedded content from third-party providers (social media, etc.), as well as audio and/or video players.
+The Open University provides links to external websites that may not meet accessibility standards.
+This also includes embedded content from third-party providers, as well as audio and/or video players.

 Some links within paragraphs do not provide enough contrast with adjacent text.
 People with low vision won’t be able to identify these links.
 This fails WCAG 2.2 Success Criterion 1.4.1 Use of Colour (Level A) and will be resolved by the end of August 2025.